Skip to content

 Costs to budget for when moving home

-Moving home involves more upfront costs than a remortgage, so it is important to budget carefully.
-Stamp duty land tax is usually the largest single expense, followed by estate agent fees on your sale, conveyancing costs on both properties, and any early repayment charges if you are leaving your current deal early.
+Moving home carries more upfront costs than a remortgage, so budget carefully from the start.
+Stamp duty land tax is usually the biggest single expense.
+After that come estate agent fees on your sale, conveyancing on both properties, and any early repayment charge if you leave your current deal early.

-Some costs are fixed, others are proportional to the property price, and a few are negotiable.
-Getting a clear picture of total costs early on helps you set a realistic purchase budget and avoid any unpleasant surprises close to completion.
+Some of these costs are fixed, some scale with the property price, and a few you can negotiate.
+Pin down the total early and you can set a realistic purchase budget, with no nasty surprises landing close to completion.

-Moving home involves more upfront costs than a remortgage, so it is important to budget carefully.
-Stamp duty is usually the largest single expense, followed by estate agent fees, conveyancing, and any early repayment charges.
+Moving home carries more upfront costs than a remortgage, so budget carefully.
+Stamp duty is usually the largest single expense, followed by estate agent fees, conveyancing, and any early repayment charge.

-Some costs are fixed, others are proportional to the property price, and a few are negotiable.
-Getting a clear picture early helps you set a realistic purchase budget.
+Some costs are fixed, some scale with the price, and a few are negotiable.
+A clear picture early on lets you set a realistic purchase budget.

 Full cost breakdown for home movers